-Distributive justice is related to outcomes when employees are treated unfairness regarding any particular outcome it affect the employees emotions and intentions such as guilt, happiness, pride or anger (Weiss, Suckow & Croponzano, 1999).
-However when employees are treated fair regarding their input verses outcome, the employee feel satisfaction in all respect and their loyalty are increased and want to stay in the organization (Adams, 1965).
+Distributive justice is related to outcomes when employees are treated unfairly regarding any particular outcome, it effects the employee's emotions and intentions such as guilt, happiness, pride or anger (Weiss, Suckow & Croponzano, 1999).
+However, when employees are treated fairly regarding their input verses outcome, the employees feel satisfaction in all respect and their loyalty are increased and want to stay in the organization (Adams, 1965).

-Procedural Justice
+9.2 Procedural Justice

-It refers to the procedures or process which is used to allocate the resources or decision regarding design a compensation program, pay raises and employee performance evaluation are made (Hendrix et al. 1998).
-Organization researches show that only distributive justice is not sufficient for employee satisfaction regarding organizational outcomes.
+It refers to the procedures or process which is used to allocate the resources or decision regarding design a compensation program, pay raises and employees performance evaluation are made (Hendrix et al. 1998).
+Organization researches showed that only distributive justice is not sufficient for employee's satisfaction regarding organizational outcomes.
 Employees are not only worry about the outcome amount but also worry about its process of allocation.
 Early research focused on the structural elements of procedural justice which influenced in the fairness perception of employees.
-Such as voice & process control and other justice rules (Thibaut and Walker 1975) for example information accuracy and rule which determining the outcomes etc were examined in relation to procedural justice (Leventhal 1980).
+Such as voice & process control and other justice rules, (Thibaut and Walker 1975), for example; information accuracy and rule which determine the outcomes etc were examined in relation to procedural justice (Leventhal 1980).

 Procedural justice based on two theories.
-First, according to control theory of Thibaut and Walker (1975) employees want to control in organization what happens to them, they are treated fairly or unfairly, fair procedure are valuable to employees because in fair procedure employees control over outcomes.
-Second, according to the group value model of Lind and Tyler (1988) in which employees want to become a valuable member of the group and fair procedure give reflect the employees valued in organization so it is more desirable to employee.
-According group value model employees are not only worried about the procedural fairness of organizational outcome which employees want to increase, but the employees are also worried about the procedures which used to make decisions communicate to employee how much organization give it value (Lind & Tyler, 1988).
+First, according to control theory of Thibaut and Walker (1975), employees want to control in organization what happens to them either, they are treated fairly or unfairly, fair procedures are valuable to employees because in fair procedure, employees control over outcomes.
+Second, according to the group value model of Lind and Tyler (1988) in which employees want to become a valuable member of the group and fair procedure reflects the employees' valued in organization so it is more desirable to employee.
+According group value model, employees are not only worried about the procedural fairness of organizational outcome which are employees want to increase, but the employees are also worried about the procedures which used to make decisions and communicated to employees how much organization give it value (Lind & Tyler, 1988).
 It is also suggested that the relationship within working, "member of group are concerned with neutral treatment of that group member, social status and trust the leader in the group" Trevino, (1992).
-The perception of employees regarding procedural fairness of organization to determined their value within the organization (Lind &Tyler, 1988).
+The perception of employees regarding procedural fairness of organization to determined their value within the organization(Lind &Tyler, 1988).